ICMC Ensures Continued Support for Displaced Persons in Ukraine

 As the conflict in Ukraine persists, ICMC continues to support Church responses and stand in solidarity with those affected.

-The conflict in Ukraine begun by the full-scale Russian invasion of February 2022 shows no signs of abating.
-The number of casualties in the first ten months of 2025 already exceeds that for all of 2024, and continued attacks are driving deepening humanitarian needs across the country.
-The profound displacement crisis caused by the conflict is also intensifying, with just under 5.9 million refugees from Ukraine living outside of the country, and a further 3.7 million people internally displaced, including nearly one million children.
+As 2025 draws to a close, the war in Ukraine shows no signs of abating.
+Casualties in the first ten months of 2025 already exceed that for all of 2024, and continued attacks are driving deepening humanitarian needs across the country.
+A profound displacement crisis means 5.9 million refugees are living outside of the country.
+A further 3.7 million people are internally displaced, including nearly one million children.
+ICMC is grateful for the commitment of generous donors, including anonymous supporters, that make our partnerships in Ukraine possible.
+Now more than ever, your support helps us to continue providing protection and support to those who have lost everything.

 ICMC Projects in Ukraine